How to Have Perfect Skin All Month Long

 It’s not all perfect skin, though: Oestrogen production can increase sebum (read: shine), and melanin levels leading to spots and dark spots.
 “When oestrogen levels are raised additional melanin is produced,” explains cosmetic dermatologist Rachael Eckel, MD.
 “This excess settles as dark deposits,” she adds.

 The plan: You want your skin to look dewy, not shiny, right?
 Keep a face powder in your clutch at this time of the month.
 Avoid any laser treatments now, as your chances of developing dark spots are high.
 And, if your moisturiser doesn’t have SPF protection, make sure you layer up before applying your foundation; aim for factor 30+.

 Ren Clearcalm 3 Clarifying Clay Cleanser (£19)

-Your skin now: Your body is gearing up for its period and the hormones progesterone and testosterone are on the rise.
+Your skin now: Your body is gearing up for your period, and the hormones progesterone and testosterone are on the rise.
 Testosterone causes more sebum to be produced, “Before and during menstruation, testosterone is higher than the female hormones,” explains gynaecologist Elizabeth Gutrecht Lyster, MD.
-Progesterone causes skin to swell, which reduces pore size - for some women this means skin looks flawless and dewy, for others it makes it a breeding ground for p.acnes bacteria (the bacteria responsible for spots).
+Progesterone causes the skin to swell, which reduces pore size—for some women this means skin looks flawless and dewy, for others it makes it a breeding ground for the bacteria responsible for spots.

 The plan: Use beauty to beat the blues.
-Keep your bathroom cabinet stocked up with scented bath oils, and try to book in for an indulgent beauty treatment whether it’s a pedicure, de-stress massage, or soothing, calming facial.
+Keep your bathroom cabinet stocked up with scented bath oils, and try to book in for an indulgent beauty treatment whether it’s a pedicure, a de-stressing massage or a soothing, calming facial.